Updated 22 July 2014

 - Make sure you keep your password safe and always log out of shared computers.
 Each user is allowed one account.
 Any false profiles (pretending to be someone you are not) or duplicate profiles will be deleted.
 If you would like to change your username, please contact us and, most likely, we can do this for you while you keep all your profile data, posts, and other content.

 - You must join the site as an individual, not as an organisation, website or cause.
-Profiles under the names of (or including the names of) organisations, websites or causes will be removed from the site.
+Usernames which include the names of organisations, websites or causes will be removed from the site.

 For more specific instructions on how to join, as well as tips and advice on how to use the community, please visit the How to use the site page.